 Periods are a normal part of life, but many girls and young people don't feel confident managing their periods.
-Lack of education about periods, stigma and shame around menstruation and the cost of period products are just some of the challenges they face.
+A “toxic trio” of issues comprising a lack of education around periods, a culture of stigma and shame and the cost of period products are just some of the challenges they face.
+This can disrupt daily life, impacting their confidence, school attendance and ability to work.

-We’ve teamed up with Nurofen’s See My Pain campaign to tackle these issues.
-Together we're creating Period Proud Environments - spaces where workplaces, schools, colleges and other institutions actively support girls and young people to manage their periods, free from stigma and shame.
+A Period Proud Environment can help change that.
+We’ve teamed up with Nurofen’s See My Pain campaign to create lasting change for girls and young people with periods.
+Together we're creating spaces where workplaces, schools, colleges and other institutions actively support girls and young people to manage their menstrual health.

 In the uk...